Silver Alert cancelled: Fayette County man found

-FAYETTE COUNTY, Texas (KXAN) — The Department of Public Safety ended a Sliver Alert late Thursday night for a 74-year-old man in Fayette County.
-Authorities said at 11:05 p.m. that Allen Campbell was found.
+FAYETTE COUNTY, Texas (KXAN) — The Texas Department of Public Safety ended a Sliver Alert late Thursday night for a 74-year-old man in Fayette County.
+Authorities said at 11:05 p.m. he was found.

 They gave no other details.